Democratic Unionist Party

 Does the DUP take its seats at Westminster?

 Yes.
-Unlike Sinn Fein, DUP MPs take their seats in the House of Commons, vote on legislation, and participate fully in Westminster politics.
-The DUP held significant leverage in 2017–2019 when it provided Theresa May Confidence and Supply majority, worth £1 billion in additional NI investment.
+Unlike Sinn Féin, DUP MPs take their seats in the House of Commons, vote on legislation, and participate fully in Westminster politics.
+The DUP held significant leverage in 2017–2019 when it provided Theresa May’s Confidence and Supply majority, worth £1 billion in additional NI investment.

-What happened to the DUP and the Conservative Party relationship?
+What happened to the DUP and Conservative Party relationship?

 The DUP had a Confidence and Supply arrangement with Theresa May from 2017 to 2019, but this collapsed when Boris Johnson accepted the NI Protocol.
-The DUP campaigned against Johnson deal.
-Relations with subsequent Conservative governments remained difficult over the Windsor Framework period.
+The DUP campaigned against the Johnson deal.
+Relations with subsequent Conservative governments remained difficult over the Windsor Framework period, with the DUP only returning to Stormont in February 2024 after securing additional commitments.

-Can the DUP become Northern Ireland largest party again?
+Can the DUP become Northern Ireland’s largest party again?

-It is mathematically possible but would require Sinn Fein to fall significantly from its current 28% and the DUP to grow from 22%.
-The structural trend of growing Alliance support, a younger electorate less aligned with traditional unionism, and Sinn Fein strong organisation make this difficult in the medium term.
+It is mathematically possible but would require Sinn Féin to fall significantly from its current 28% and the DUP to grow from 22%.
+The structural trend of growing Alliance support, a younger electorate less aligned with traditional unionism, and Sinn Féin’s strong organisation make this difficult in the medium term.

 What is the d’Hondt system and how does it affect the DUP?

-The d'Hondt system allocates Executive ministerial posts proportionally among the largest parties.
-As the second largest NI party, the DUP holds the Deputy First Minister post alongside Sinn Fein First Minister.
-Both posts are co-equal under the GFA.
+The d’Hondt system allocates Executive ministerial posts proportionally among the largest parties.
+As the second largest NI party, the DUP holds the Deputy First Minister post alongside Sinn Féin’s First Minister.
+Both posts are co-equal under the Good Friday Agreement — meaning neither is more senior than the other.

-Sinn Fein leads NI polling at 28% — the first time a nationalist party has topped Northern Ireland surveys.
+Sinn Féin leads NI polling at 28% — the first time a nationalist party has topped Northern Ireland surveys.
+First Minister Michelle O’Néill leads the Executive.

 Alliance Party